dahn-zk/zsh-jupyter-kernel/README.md

 - stdin. might be possible with or without the current system
 - pagers. might be possible or not
 - stored and referenceable outputs

+## troubleshooting

+please let me know if you encounter an error or unexpected behavior using [github issues](https://github.com/dan-oak/zsh-jupyter-kernel/issues). i will respond as soon as possible.